webis-de/clef24-mibi-bioasq-/submissions/README.md

       - Cut-off at top-50.
       - Re-rank with cross-encoder (cross-encoder/msmarco-MiniLM-L6-en-de-v1, original question, only abstract).
       - Cut-off at top-25.
-      - Re-rank with bi-encoder (sentence-transformers/all-mpnet-base-v2, originalquestion, only abstract).
+      - Re-rank with bi-encoder (sentence-transformers/all-mpnet-base-v2, original question, only abstract).
       - Cut-off at top-10.
       - **How are snippets generated?**
       - **Why/how are answers generated?**